Gonxis/mern-stack/README.md

 - passport-local
 - bcrypt

-## Refactoring the project
+## Refactoring the project 📚

-I refactored the client project a little bit 📚
+I refactored the client project a little bit

 - src/components
 - src/pages
 - src/redux

+## Challenge 🎯

+This challenge has two parts.
+We have to do a sign up and log in component and manage this functionality and also we have to enable the upload of an image when adding a post.

+### User account management 👩‍💻

+I have complete the sign up and log in functionality and some implementations I have left for this challenge are:

+- Mantain the session of the user even if refreshing the page
+- Doing log out only when clicking on the `logout` navigation button
+- Disable deleting a post unless it's the author of it.

+### Picture upload 🏞️

+I still have to do this functionality